lingjzhu/charsiu/README.md

 ### Disclaimer

 This tool is a beta version and is still under active development.
 It may have bugs and quirks, alongside the difficulties and provisos which are described throughout the documentation.
-This tool is distributed under MIT licence.
+This tool is distributed under MIT license.
 Please see [license](https://github.com/lingjzhu/charsiu/blob/main/LICENSE) for details.

 By using this tool, you acknowledge: